 No products in the cart.

-Although laundry rooms may not necessarily be too loud, the constant noise that they make combined with the consistent noise pattern is something that can be a very annoying recurrence.
-When the dryer kicks on or the washer buzzes due to a finishes load, it can be an annoyance if it disrupts your living room or family room.
-Often times the startup cycle is particularly bad, as the machine passes through its critical frequency.
+Although laundry rooms may not necessarily be too loud, the constant noise that they make combined with the consistent noise pattern is something that can get pretty annoying.
+When the dryer kicks on or the washer buzzes due to a finished load, it can be irritating if it disrupts you in your living room or family room.
+Often times the spin cycle is the worst, at least on my machine, because it almost makes the whole machine shake and I can hear it while I’m watching TV.

-We’ll break down the laundry room soundproofing options into soundproofing the doors and the walls.
+We’ll break down the laundry room soundproofing options into soundproofing the doors and the walls, depending on how your laundry room is set up.

 Is most of your laundry room noise transferring through the door, or through the walls?
 If its the door, then you have plenty of options to address the noise issue.
 As we’ve discussed in the top ways to Soundproof a Door, check to see if their is sound leaking underneath the door.
 If you can see light under the threshold, or if you can easily slip a piece of paper into the gap, then the sound is passing too easily.
 Consider using a soundproofing door cover, such as the AcoustiDoor, to add mass to the door and seal the edges to prevent “flanking”.